 I want clients’ financial lives to be easier because of the work of my firm.
 Now I have a team of seven other compassionate, awesome human beings who work with me to continue the mission of my firm.
 If you are curious, you can read more about my firm and me with a simple Google search.

 Over the years I have also been fascinated with – perhaps even addicted to – studying and reading about simple living and minimalism.
 Because my career is stressful, and my life is very full, I am definitely a work in progress when it comes to implementing minimalist practices.
 But I’m working on it.
 And I am a firm believer that it is the journey, not the destination, that counts.
 Read more about my simplicity story here.

 My love for teaching also shows up personally.
-Greg, my husband, and I homeschool our only child, Rowan and have done so from the very beginning.
-She’s nine now, and we’re going strong.
+My husband, Greg, and I homeschooled our only child, Rowan from kindergarten through fifth grade.

 At SimpleMoney, my mission is two-fold.
 First, I want to help people understand that personal finance is not rocket science.
 Regardless of what you think about your math and money skills, you CAN learn about your finances and improve your life.